Bolt, Fraser-Pryce take third golds in relay sweep

 A mishap on the second and third interchange between Alexandria Anderson and English Gardner who started her run too soon and had to halt to grasp the baton, effectively ended U.S. victory hopes.

-A storming final leg from Octavious Freeman secured third at the line, Freeman eating up ground down the home straight with a sizzling run.
+France grabbed silver in 42.73 and it was only a storming final leg from Octavious Freeman that secured an unlikely American bronze, Freeman eating up ground down the home straight with a sizzling run to get into to a medal position.

-France crossed in second place but were disqualified after the medal ceremony, the U.S. upgraded to silver and Britain bronze.

-The British team filed a protest against the French team, saying they had changed outside the sector in the second baton exchange.

 The U.S. set a stunning world record of 40.82 at the London 2012 Olympic Games but none of that victorious quartet featured in the Moscow final, notably Allyson Felix who tore a hamstring in the 200m final and 100m bronze medal winner Carmelita Jeter who was left out.